Megidd/jewelry-personalization/ring-text/specs_technical.md

 These 3D models are connected together to create the final 3D model:

 * Ring 3D model:
-   * Cut at the sections which are occupied by the 3D model of the text.
+   * Cut out at the arch occupied by the 3D model of the text.
 * Text 3D model:
    * Curved and resized according to the ring size and curvature.